Dawid8plc/StarDefendersLauncher/README.md

 + Basic Discord Rich Presence - Displays the server you're playing on, can be disabled
 + Server List - Contains the most popular servers, with the option to add your own
 + Skin Presets - Export and import skins between different servers (experimental)
++ Debug Terminal - Run commands on the game server via the websocket debug port, and see their output

 # Tips
 + Pressing Home key on your keyboard while playing on a server will return you back to the server list